 Family Unification Program and Foster Youth to Independence (FYI) vouchers have been made available by HUD for this program.
 The Family Unification Program (FUP) vouchers are reserved for families for which lack of adequate housing is a primary factor in the imminent placement of their a child or children in out-of-home care or in the delay of discharge of a child or children to the family from out-of-home care and for youth, 18-24 years old, who left foster care, or will leave foster care within 90 days, and are homeless or at risk of becoming homeless.
-FYI vouchers are reserved for youth, 18-24 years old, who left foster care within 90 days, and are homeless.
+FYI vouchers are reserved for youth, 18-24 years old, who left foster care, or will leave foster care within 90 days, and are homeless or at risk of becoming homeless.
 To be considered for FUP/FYI assistance, applicants will be identified and certified for eligibility by the County Human Services Department (HSD).

-FUP/FYI vouchers are not issued based on placement on the Housing Choice Voucher waiting list.
-Instead, HSD provides referrals to the Housing Authority based on comprehensive risk assessment and FUP/FYI-eligibility determination.
+HSD provides referrals to the Housing Authority based on comprehensive risk assessment and FUP/FYI-eligibility determination.
 HSD will provide written certification to the Housing Authority that a family or a youth qualifies as a FUP/FYI-eligible family or youth.
 A family will be certified as eligible if it is determined that (1) the children are at imminent risk of placement in out-of-home care or at risk of having their discharge to the family from out-of-home care delayed (2) the lack of adequate housing is a primary factor in the risk of placement or delay of discharge and (3) the family meets all other eligibility requirements for Section 8 assistance; youth will be certified as eligible by age, foster care history, and homelessness risk.
 Youth will also be identified through the county Coordinated Entry System.
 FUP Youth and FYI vouchers have a HUD imposed 36- month limit on rental assistance, except for the provisions under Fostering Stable Housing Opportunities (FSHO).